.....CENTRAL HUMANISM HUB continued

 Note: This special usage of the word “transcendental” has no connection with mystical or Kantian usages.

 In theory, transcendentalism implies the maxim: Everything for its own sake.
 Anything done for people is for the good or pleasure of those people, not for oneself, not for the Party, not for God.
 Anything done for inanimate objects is for the undisturbed survival of those objects.
 On the face of it, this makes little sense.
-It seems that “transcendental” behaviour is either ultimately for oneself, or it is due to uncontrollable biological urges (i.e. purely mechanical), or the universe is a stranger place than we think.
+It seems that “transcendental” behaviour is either ultimately for oneself, or it is due to uncontrollable biological urges (i.e. purely mechanical), or the universe is a stranger place than it seems.
 Humanists (as opposed to mere atheists and mere rationalists) are bound to keep their options open on this dilemma: they must realise that either they are egoists (no matter how deeply or distantly), or their behaviour is caused by physical factors beyond their control (or which they don’t know how to control), or mind, life and everything are not what they seem.
 Most thoughtful people find the first two options objectionable – and that’s why many philosophers go hunting for other explanations.
 (Also see #6.)

 Lest we forget.....